Graduate Training & Longitudinal Clinical Experience

 - Receive general career guidance from the faculty preceptor that complements other MSTP career counseling programs and opportunities.

-- All students must complete a minimum of two (2) Longitudinal Clerkship Experiences -before the end- of their third year of graduate training (G3).
+- All students are encouraged to complete a minimum of two (2) Longitudinal Clerkship Experiences -before the end- of their third year of graduate training (G3).